immersivecognition/unity-experiment-framework/README.md

 ## Future additions

 * In experiment UI to monitor collection of data in real-time
-* Recording of an experiment via an in-game camera (useful for mixed reality, and watching back afterwards)
+* Better documentation and examples